DockYard/ember-service-worker/README.md

 All the plugins have the `VERSION` constant available to them.
 This is a timestamp and will change on every rebuild of `sw.js`.

+## Adding Service Worker code directly to your app

+It is also possible to add service worker code to your app directly.
+To do this add a folder called `service-worker` to the root your project and then create a `.js` file with the name of your project.
+I.e.: `service-worker/my-project.js`.
+This works exactly as authoring plugins.

 ## Authors

 * [Marten Schilstra](http://twitter.com/martndemus)